JohanOhlin/divingintoazure/_postsDrafts/2019-11-30-logging-to-azure-monitor-in-dotnet-core.markdown

 }
 {% endhighlight %}

-<p></p>

 {% highlight bash linenos %}

 {% endhighlight %}

-<p>KQL is the query language you use to extract data from all the logs being added to Azure Monitor Logs.
-It has some similarities to SQL, but also allows you to divide your queries into sections in a very easy way.</p>
+KQL is the query language you use to extract data from all the logs being added to Azure Monitor Logs.
+It has some similarities to SQL, but also allows you to divide your queries into sections in a very easy way.

-<p>This example KQL script fetches data from three sources (customEvents, traces and exceptions) and counts the severity events per hour</p>
+This example KQL script fetches data from three sources (customEvents, traces and exceptions) and counts the severity events per hour

 {% highlight kql linenos %}
 let selectedAppName = "WorkerService";